dkitley1975/movie-quiz/README.md

 - C24444 This color is the Red I chose to indicate an incorrect answer within the quiz.
 - 6EC2B5 is a pale Bue/Green which goes well with the background image.
 - 78A5C2 is a Blue which goes well with the background colour and contrasts well against the Red and Green.
-- BE5B8D is a dark Pink which stands out well aginst the other colours but compliments them all well, this colour is used as the logo colour and progress bar and current score.
+- BE5B8D is a dark Pink which stands out well against the other colours but compliments them all well, this colour is used as the logo colour and progress bar and current score.
 - The main colour of my text is to be black.

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.